How does the single transferable vote (STV) system work?

 This "clientelism" can even see MPs refusing to back unpopular measures until they are sure constituency rivals from their own party are doing likewise.

-In Ireland, this behaviour is seen as a major drawback of STV, although some political scientists argue the behaviour is more down to the Irish political culture than the mechanics of the voting system.
+In Ireland, this behaviour is seen as a drawback of STV, although some political scientists argue the behaviour is more down to the Irish political culture than the mechanics of the voting system.

 The establishment of multi-member electorates would mean some would be very large in geographic area.